as-pect/as-pect/readme.md

 If no reporter is provided to the configuration, one will be provided that uses `console.log()` and `chalk` to provide colored output.

+If performance is enabled, then the `times` array will be populated with the runtime values measured in milliseconds.

 # Notes

 ## Do Not Import An Allocator